 There was, however, a side-effect to his experiment: he had poured the life force of a multitude of tortured souls, many of his own enemies, into his inert vessel of flesh.
 This sentience was unable to take hold in the automaton and instead flowed out of the creature and into the sewers.
 There the excess energy found one of the most menial beings of the sewer-- a lowly creature of slime, a mindless black pudding.

 Upon encountering this ooze, something strange and unique occurred.
 The sentience took control of the pudding, giving it intelligence where it had none, giving it a direction, a purpose.
 It only desired to slay Kiborus, its unholy father and the being that had caused it to understand its tortured existence.
-And thus was borne Orax, Black Pudding of the Nameless City.
+And thus was born Orax, Black Pudding of the Nameless City.

 For years Orax schemed, determined to undermine Kiborus.
 His new-found sentience allowed him to unlock inherent powers he possessed, powers that allowed him to sap the strength of others to make them easier to hunt.
 The minions of Kiborus quickly became his prey, and the ooze's ultimate goal was to destroy Kiborus himself.